microbiome/microbiome/vignettes/vignette.md

 The [microbiome R package](http://microbiome.github.io/microbiome) provides tools for the exploration and analysis of microbiome profiling data, with a focus on large-scale population studies and 16S taxonomic profiling.
 This package is based on the [phyloseq](http://joey711.github.io/phyloseq/import-data) class structure and extends the generic [phyloseq](https://github.com/joey711/phyloseq) framework for R based microbiome analysis, but it is independent work.

 This tutorial provides a brief overview on the package functionality with example data sets from published studies (Lahti, Salojarvi, Salonen, et al., 2014; Lahti, Salonen, Kekkonen, et al., 2013; O'Keefe, Li, Lahti, et al., 2015).

+And this one [@OKeefe15]

 For a complete description of the package functionality, see the [on-line tutorial](http://microbiome.github.io/microbiome).
 Other useful on-line resources for starters include [R cheat sheets](http://devcheatsheet.com/tag/r/), [Rmarkdown tips](http://rmarkdown.rstudio.com/), [instructions on using Github with R and RStudio](http://www.molecularecologist.com/2013/11/using-github-with-r-and-rstudio/).
 The [molecular ecologist's view on code sharing](http://www.molecularecologist.com/2013/08/want-to-share-your-code/) is also worth reading.

 The package utilizes tools from a number of other R extensions, including ade4 (Dray and Dufour, 2007; Chessel, Dufour, and Thioulouse, 2004; Dray, Dufour, and Chessel, 2007), dplyr (Wickham and Francois, 2016), ggplot2 (Wickham, 2009), MASS (Venables and Ripley, 2002), moments (Komsta and Novomestky, 2015), phyloseq (McMurdie and Holmes, 2013), RColorBrewer (Neuwirth, 2014), scales (Wickham, 2016), stats (R Core Team, 2017), tidyr (Wickham, 2017), vegan (Oksanen, Blanchet, Friendly, et al., 2017).